caiovpsilveira/Simple-Maze-Path-Finder/README.md

 This program depends on SDL2.
 To install it, run
 `sudo apt-get install libsdl2-dev`

 It can be built using the provided Makefile.
-You will need To build it, run `make` on the root directory.
+To build it, run `make` on the root directory.
 You can also build a debug version with `make debug`.
 Use `make clean` to remove all built files (*.o and *.out).

 If you have any problems building/linking it with SDL2, check where was the library installed on your system and update the Makefile.